 Frequently Asked Questions

-What is the difference between a budget and a forecast?
+What is the difference between a budget vs forecast?

 A budget is a fixed financial plan built at the start of a period that sets targets for revenue, expenses, and profit.
 A forecast is a regularly updated projection of where the business is actually heading based on current performance and known upcoming changes.
 A budget creates accountability.
 A forecast creates awareness.
 Both are needed to run with genuine financial clarity.